Brighter-bits/AdventOfCode2024/ReadME.md

 # Day 16

 This does not look good.
 How are you supposed to do a maze?
 A path finding algorithm?
 Flood fill?
 Might have to learn Djistrkaaoisadaoisdnaosidbaosid's shortest path algorithm, or O*.

+Oh, no

+I'm sobbing and crying, I don't know what to do.
+Time to ask for AId